sueddeutsche/json-data-services/TASKS.md

-- [] analyse deeper integratation of json diffs
+- [✓] analyse deeper integratation of json diffs
+- [ ] refactor patchArray & changeDetails in updateEvent to use diff-patch per pointer